dfelinto/blender-manual/manual/sculpt_paint/brush/cursor.rst

    Cursor options.

-While painting or sculpting a special cursor is help display information about the brush.
+While painting or sculpting a special cursor is shown to display information about the active brush.
-The cursor is shown as a circle in the 3D Viewport, the radius of the circle match the size of the brush.
+The cursor is shown as a circle in the 3D Viewport, the radius of the circle matches the size of the brush.

-The cursor can be disabled by toggling the checkbox in the *Cursor* header.
+The cursor can be disabled by toggling the checkbox in the panel's header.

+.. _bpy.types.Brush.cursor_color_add:

 Cursor Color
    Set the color of the brush ring while performing an add/positive stroke.

+.. _bpy.types.Brush.cursor_color_subtract:

 Inverse Color
    In some paint/sculpt modes the brush can be negative and subtract information from the paint target;
    these brushes can be given a separate color.